DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 * FOLLOW - Branch or Follow a numbered sequence (think of “GOTO”)
 * RETURN - Return to caller (see CALL)

+The timing of the execution of the instructions can be altered as well with 'Delays',

 Conditionals
 ^^^^^^^^^^^^

-If a condtional is encountered, the enclosed instructions are only executed if certail conditions are met.
+If a condtional is encountered, the following (enclosed) instructions are only executed if the specified conditions are met.

 Conditional have the structure: